KCLogistics/railse-pitch-deck/mockup.md

 *   **Concluding Section:**
     *   **Unifying Mission:** "The New Standard for Indian Logistics"
     *   **Call to Action:** "Join Us."
-    *   **Final Statement:** "A future where growth for our partners and reliability for their customers are one and the same."
+    *   **Final Statement:** "When we empower a single transporter, an entire supply chain feels the strength."

 *   **Footer:**
     *   A professional footer is located at the bottom-left of the slide with the text: "© 2025 Railse, Inc. | Confidential & Proprietary".